skaupper/VirtualJukebox/docs/src/RESTInterface.md

 The track listed in `currently_playing` has an additional field for its current playback status (playing or paused) and the time it has already been played (in milliseconds).

+**Note**: The fields `votes` and `current_vote` are only relevant for tracks in the normal queue.
+While the order of tracks in the normal queue depends on the vote count (and insertion date) the admin queue is ordered only using the insertion date.
+The currently playing track also does not contain the vote fields because he will not be requeued afterwards anyway.

 ### Add track to queue

 Adds a track to the specified queue on the server.